juuso22/celmec/doc/celmec/src/keplerian-elements-coordinate-transformation.md

 # Keplerian Elements: Coordinate Transformation

 So far all the visualisations in this book have been restricted to the orbital plane of the system being simulated.
 However, the Keplerian elements contain a bunch of angles, which determine the the position of the orbit with respect to the orbital plane of the Earth.
-For 3d visuals, let us know use these angles to switch from the plane of the system to a three-dimensional volume where the Sun lies at origin and the xy-plane is the orbital plane of the earth and use spherical coordinates there.
+For 3d visuals, let us know use these angles to switch from the plane of the system to a three-dimensional volume where the Sun lies at origin and the xy-plane is the orbital plane of the earth and use cartesian coordinates there.
 In order to do that, we can copy the code from the original simulation of Halley's comet's orbit and add some pieces.

 Firstly, in order to do the coordinate switch, we'll need the `transformations` module of `celmec` so we'll modify our imports as follows: